Index /

 Toptal

-Toptal markets itself an exclusive network of the top 3% of freelance talent.
-I have had experience with Toptal, working to hire and be hired.
-In both of those situations I was very much impressed.
-The jobs and companies they work with tend to lean more towards the technology and startup companies which can be great for getting experience in growing industries.
+Toptal markets itself as an exclusive network of the top 3% of freelance talent.
+The jobs and companies they work with tend to lean towards technology and startups, which is great for gaining experience in growing industries.

 Toptal Website